smartdevicelink/sdl_core_guides/docs/Feature Documentation/Service Status Update Guide/index.md

 ### reason

-This parameter is not mandatory and will be a member of the `ServiceStatusUpdateReason` enum:
+This parameter is not mandatory and will be a member of the `ServiceStatusUpdateReason` enum, indicating the type of error that occurred while attempting to start the service:

 - PTU_FAILED
     - the system was unable to get a required Policy Table Update